yujoylau/Real-TIme-Bus-Tracker/README.md

 <li> #4 Enjoy!

 <h2> Roadmap for Future Improvements </h2>
-<liL #1 Changing the icon "red" whenever the bus is at that stop
+<li> #1 Changing the icon "red" whenever the bus is at that stop
+<li> #2 Changing to a nicer bus icon
+<li> #3 Providing some other information about/around the busstops when the marker reaches

 <h2> License Information </h2>